 Because you wear sandals daily for at least three months of the year, it’s perfectly okay to splurge on a pair that won’t break or go out of style quickly.

 While Gucci and Versace have very different styles when it comes to clothing and footwear, both brands carry simple, classy sandals that can be dressed up or down.

-Versace also carries a similar style of sandal for women, the La Medusa Leather Slide.
-Each sandal is crafted from quality calf leather and there’s a black medusa plaque on the top of each slide.
+Versace also carries a similar style of sandal for women, the La Medusa Flat Slides.
+Each sandal is crafted from quality calf leather and there’s a gold medusa medallion on the top of each slide.

-These sandals feature a square-toe, which is extremely trendy right now.
-A pair of the La Medusa Leather Slides cost $650.
+These sandals feature a square toe, which is extremely trendy right now.
+A pair of the La Medusa Leather Slides cost $775.